-Credit risk is the risk of an unexpected loss if a customer or third party to a financial instrument fails to meet its contractual obligations.
-The Company's credit risk is primarily attributable to its cash and cash equivalent.
+Credit risk is the risk of an unexpected loss if a customer or counterparty fails to meet its contractual obligations.
+The Company's credit risk is primarily attributable to its cash and cash equivalents.
 The Company limits exposure to credit risk by maintaining its cash and cash equivalent with large financial institutions.
 The Company's maximum exposure to credit risk is the carrying value of its financial assets.